 I’ve only seen these four at work but there could be more.

-They join CPI networks like Ogads, select offers and request landing pages (takes minutes to receive one).
-Once the account is set up, they load it on Massplanner or any other tool, each with its own proxy and leave them to make money for them while they go lay in a hammock.
+They join CPI networks like Ogads, select offers, and request landing pages (takes minutes to receive one).
+Once the account is set up, they load it on Massplanner or any other tool, each with its own proxy and leaves them to make money for them while they go lay in a hammock.